Lekensteyn/pdf.js-wiki/Frequently-Asked-Questions.md

 <a name="faq-annotations"></a>
 ## Is it possible to add annotations to a PDF?
 PDF.js is mainly written for *reading* PDF files, not editing them.
 Because of that we don't yet support adding any kind of annotations.
-We do however support rendering a number of annotation types.
+We do however support rendering a number of annotation types for viewing.

 <a name="faq-shortcuts"></a>
 ## What are the PDF.js keyboard shortcuts?
 (warning, the following list may be incomplete)

 ### Navigation
 * **next page:** n, k, right arrow key
 * **previous page:** p, j, left arrow key